Ryanair New carry on rules to apply this month

-From November 2018 Ryanair’s cabin bag policy has changed.
+From November 2018 Ryanair new carry-on rules will apply.
 Now, only priority passengers are allowed to bring two free bags onboard.

 Only Priority Customers Can Bring Two Free Carry-On Bags